instructlab/examples/README.md

     # Example: If InstructLab is available via pip
     pip install instructlab
     ```
-    *(Note: You will need to replace this with the exact, official InstructLab installation steps).*

 4.  **Prepare Local LLM Runtime (if examples use local models):**
     * If your examples leverage local Large Language Models (LLMs) via Ollama, ensure it's installed and running.
     ```bash